 “Big industry calls it the future.
 Al Gore suggests it’s a fantasy.
 Whatever the truth about ‘clean coal,’ consumers will be paying for it one way or another,” says Jeffrey Ball of The Wall Street Journal.
 There has been much debate over the subject of “clean coal,” especially in light of the recent presidential election.
-An efficient source of energy is required to save the environment, as well as the United States economy, but is coal the way to go?
-There are some arguments that support clean coal as an efficient energy source, but these are invalid and not supported by the coal hard facts.
+An efficient source of energy is required to save the environment—as well as the United States economy—but is coal the way to go?
+There are some arguments that support “clean” coal as an efficient energy source, but these are highly questionable and not supported by the coal hard facts.

-Clean coal has recently been in the spotlight as a debatable source of cheap energy, but in whose definition of “cheap?”
-In his article titled, “Coal Hard Facts: Cleaning It Won't Be Dirt Cheap,” Jeffrey Ball references a cost to the consumer, who could pay for “clean coal” technology in one of two ways.
+“Clean” coal has recently been in the spotlight as a debatable source of cheap energy, but by whose definition of “cheap?”
+In his article titled, “Coal Hard Facts: Cleaning It Won't Be Dirt Cheap,” Jeffrey Ball references a cost to the consumer, who could be paying for “clean” coal technology in one of two ways.
 Monetarily speaking, consumers will be paying more for their electricity.
-Since coal is a nonrenewable resource and it is being used up by the minute, its value increases with the more coal that is mined.
-Additionally, the quality of the coal currently being mined is substantially lower than it was just ten years ago (Heinberg), so more coal must be mined to equate to the amount of energy once produced by the “same amount” of coal.
-Consumers could also find themselves paying in the form of climate change and global warming.
+Since coal is a nonrenewable resource and is being used up by the minute, its value increases as more coal is mined.
+Additionally, the quality of the coal currently being mined is substantially lower than just ten years ago, so more coal must be mined to equate to the amount of energy once produced by the “same amount” of coal (Heinberg, 2009).
+Consumers could also find themselves paying for “clean” coal technology in the form of climate change and global warming.

-The Huffington Post addressed ten reasons why “clean coal is far from clean, and no amount of spin…is going to change that,” including that burning coal increases the rate of disease, kills jobs, emits mercury, disrupts the climate even further, kills miners, decreases the freshwater supply, pollutes seafood and freshwater fish, destroys mountains, and has become a useless waste of our government services, including lobbying and endorsing countless advertisements to persuade consumers to blindly support this energy source.
-From these few facts, it is clear to see that the detrimental effects of burning coal largely outweigh the fact that coal is “abundant and affordable.”
+Kevin Grandia, Online Director for Greenpeace USA, addresses in The Huffington Post ten reasons why “clean coal is far from clean, and no amount of spin…is going to change that,” including that burning coal increases the rate of disease, decreases the potential for jobs in alternative energy, emits mercury, disrupts the climate even further, kills the coal miners, decreases the freshwater supply, pollutes seafood and freshwater fish, destroys mountains, and has become a waste of our government services, including lobbying and the endorsement of countless marketing advertisements to persuade consumers to blindly support this energy source.
+A recent study shows that “only fifty-six percent of every one thousand jobs promised by coal utilities actually materialize,” (Zeller, 2011).
+The emissions of mercury also pose a great risk to human health.
+According to the Agency for Toxic Substances and Disease Registry, “mercury in mothers' blood and breast milk can interfere with the development of babies' brains and neurological systems and can lead to learning disabilities, attention deficit disorder, problems with coordination, lowered IQ and even mental retardation.”
+Furthermore, the National Institute for Occupational Safety and Health estimates that 12,000 coal miners died from black lung disease between 1992 and 2002.
+Coal mining also requires seventy to two hundred and sixty millions of gallons of water every day (USDE, 2006), and recent coal extractions have required mountaintop removal to access the coal sources (Goodman, 2012).
+From these few facts, it is clear that the detrimental effects of burning coal largely outweigh the fact that coal is “abundant and affordable.”